catalyst/azure-connector_moodle/README.md

 This connector allows Microsoft [Logic Apps](https://azure.microsoft.com/en-au/services/logic-apps/) and [Power Apps](https://web.powerapps.com/) to interface with several Moodle webservices.<br/>
 This allows Moodle functionality to be driven by external sources via Logic Apps.

+More information on Microsoft Logic Apps and how they can help automate your workflows can be found here: https://azure.microsoft.com/en-au/services/logic-apps/

 # Supported Moodle Webservices
 The following Moodle webservices are supported by this connector: